PCBTok is Your Remarkable Heavy Copper PCB Fabricator

 Heavy copper circuit boards were traditionally made by etching thick copper-clad laminated board material, which resulted in unacceptably uneven sidewalls and excessive undercutting.
 The process is now combined with etching and plating to produce a high-quality PCB with straight edges and good margins using advanced plating technology.

-The thickness of the copper is also an important factor to consider.
+The thickness of the copper is also an essential factor to consider.
 Heavy copper PCBs contain far more copper than standard printed circuit boards.
 Furthermore, because the components are burnt, they are more prone to faults.
 It’s critical to understand what you’re getting from a heavy copper PCB manufacturer so you can be confident you’re getting high-quality components.